 Buzz Carter

-Buzz trained as a Jungian psychologist after gaining a First-Class Honours BSc.
-Degree in Psychology from the University of London, and was subsequently inducted as a member of the Jungian Society of Analytical Psychology (SAP) in London, where he presently serves as a Trustee and member of Council.
+Buzz trained as a Jungian psychologist after gaining a first-class Honours BSc. degree in Psychology from the University of London, and was subsequently inducted as a member of the Jungian Society of Analytical Psychology (SAP) in London, where he presently serves as a Trustee and member of the governing Council.
 He is also a member of the International Association for Analytical Psychology (IAAP) in Zurich; the British Psychoanalytic Council (BPC); and a registered member of the British Association for Counselling and Psychotherapy (MBACP).

 Apart from private practice in London and Rome, he also teaches Jungian and psychodynamic theory in London.
 He has worked in the public health system, in the NHS as an adult psychoanalytic psychotherapist at Brent, London (CNWL NHS Trust), and at the Number 42 Psychotherapy and Wellbeing clinic in London Bridge.